PYTHIA 8.317

 inline

-Cannot handle low-energy hadrons.
+Cannot (or does not want to) handle low-energy hadrons.

 Cannot handle hadrons above maximum energy set at initialization.